rgilks/comprehendo/README.md

 - **Data Persistence**: Store user preferences and usage statistics in an SQLite database.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
 - **Modern UI**: Clean, intuitive interface with smooth animations and visual feedback using Tailwind CSS.
-- **Cost-Control System**: IP-based rate limiting and database caching to manage API costs.
+- **Cost-Control System**: IP-based rate limiting, translation caching, daily AI API budgets, and database caching to manage API costs.
 - **Robust Validation**: Uses Zod for request validation on API routes and environment variables.
 - **Smooth Loading Experience**: Enhanced loading indicators and transitions.
 - **Continuous Deployment**: Automatic deployment to Fly.io via GitHub Actions when code is pushed to the `main` branch.